cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

 ## Location Permissions

-> This context package make use of what Apple and Google denote as sensitive information, especially location.
+This context package make use of what Apple and Google denote as sensitive information, especially location.
 Therefore it is important to configure the app to access location information.
-Please read carefully the [**instrucutions on how to setup the permission_handler plugin**]( https://pub.dev/packages/permission_handler#setup) - both for Android and iOS.
+Please read carefully the [**instructions on how to setup the permission_handler plugin**]( https://pub.dev/packages/permission_handler#setup) - both for Android and iOS.

+> Note that this context package **DOES NOT** asks for accessing location.
+This should be done by the app since the app can tell the user why location is accessed.
+The Android Developers documentation contain a good description of how to [request location access at runtime](https://developer.android.com/develop/sensors-and-location/location/permissions#request-location-access-runtime).

 ### Android